 And now, in the age of content marketing, when we are all told to throw large amounts of content onto the web, it can be difficult to control and feel confident you aren’t headed in the wrong direction.
 Below are 6 pieces of advice from high-profile marketing sources on how content marketing can go wrong so that you can avoid the most common mistakes.

 You may have a sense of who your audience is, but it’s crucial to make sure that your content is directly meeting their needs, says Search Engine Journal.
 Knowing exactly who you intend to read (or watch) and appreciate the material will give you the focus you need to make your content compelling.

 You want to make sure that your content is not filled with too much expert jargon or otherwise geared toward industry professionals rather than toward your prospects.
-SEJ provides the example of an accounting software firm that focused too heavily on the usefulness of their products for advanced users.
-When they started focusing on more basic topics to which all their customers could relate, they immediately started to build a loyal audience.
+SEJ provides the example of an accounting software firm that focused too heavily on using its products for advanced users.
+When they started focusing on more basic topics to which all their customers could relate, they immediately built a loyal audience.

 2. Not establishing specific objectives

 The Online Marketing Institute (OMI) notes that you should delineate what you are trying to achieve with your content marketing plan as specifically as possible upfront.
 Don’t just jump into the mix, or if you have, pause for a moment and consider your objectives.
 Examples include:

 3. Not garnering the attention of the brand evangelists